 Pronunciation is often overlooked in Chinese language education.
-The tones, initials and finals are introduced in the first few weeks, but are then mostly forgotten about.
+The tones, initials and finals are introduced in the first few weeks but are then mostly forgotten about.

 Some teachers give students opportunities to work on their pronunciation and offer helpful feedback, but this is the exception rather than the norm.

 This is a pity because pronunciation is perhaps more important than you realise.
-Studying vocabulary and grammar is no good if you can’t pronounce the phrases in a way that native speakers can understand.
+Studying vocabulary and grammar is no good if you can’t pronounce the phrases in a way native speakers can understand.

-Focusing on pronunciation for three weeks (the duration of this challenge) won’t solve all your pronunciation issues, but it is enough time to make progress in a clearly defined area.
+Focusing on pronunciation for three weeks (the duration of this challenge) won’t solve all your pronunciation issues, but it is enough time to progress in a clearly defined area.

 Hacking Chinese Pronunciation: Speaking with Confidence